A Probabilistic Formulation of Offset Noise in Diffusion Models: Proposed model

 \section{Proposed model}

-We will begin by defining the forward and reverse processes for the proposed model and then derive a loss function based on the evidence lower bound of its log-likelihood.
-We will show that the resulting loss function takes a similar form to that of the offset noise model, differing only in the coefficients of the additional noise.
+We first define the forward and reverse processes of the proposed model and derive the corresponding ELBO-based loss function.
+We show that the resulting loss takes a form similar to that of the offset noise model, differing only in the coefficients of the additional noise.
+While the algebraic decomposition of the ELBO follows the standard derivation once the model is specified, the key point is that the proposed latent-variable diffusion process yields a tractable ELBO whose resulting objective has an offset-noise-like form.